 - 6-day training in Ft.
 Lauderdale, Florida, hotel & airline allowance included

-- Access to hundreds of web-based training courses in Cruisitude Academy
+- Access to 800+ web-based training courses in CP Genie

 - Business development coaching and ongoing support

 - A robust, custom CRM and booking engine

 - Social media page design and supplemental management

 - Mobile tools for access on your smart phone or tablet

 - Consumer-facing mobile app for your clients to book travel

 - $1 million errors & omissions insurance protection